BLTuckerDev/ktor-recipe-manager/README.md

 # Recipe Manager

 A modern recipe management application built with Ktor 3.2.0, showcasing the new modular architecture and dependency injection features.
+Built as a companion to [this blog post](https://blog.bltucker.com/getting-injected-ktors-new-dependency-framework/)

+Expanded on whenever I feel like playing around with ktor

 ## Quick Start